New Insights The Voice of the Supplier Survey - Discover the Suppliers’ Perspective

 Data Quality & Supplier Experience Flywheel

-The key is to ensure that for every new activity, every workflow, every process and every initiative that the supplier experience has been put top of mind.
+The key is to ensure that for every new activity, every workflow, every process and every initiative the supplier experience has been prioritized.
 Take every opportunity to review the friction points in these activities and remove them.
 Review whether you have the best tools for each activity.
-Consider acquisition of new technologies in the context of how it impacts the supplier experience and data quality flywheel.
+Consider the acquisition of new technologies in the context of how it impacts the supplier experience and data quality flywheel.
 Make it central to all that you do.

 Amazon’s ability to conquer e-commerce and redraw the retail landscape did not come about from good luck.
-It was due to building data into the fabric of its operations from the ground up, a feat which allowed it to achieve visibility across its business, to make data-driven decisions and to stimulate and delight customers.
+It was due to building data into the fabric of its operations from the ground up, a feat that allowed it to achieve visibility across its business, make data-driven decisions, and stimulate and delight customers.

 Successful Procurement functions of the future will be those that follow the same model for increasing the efficiency in how they work with suppliers.
 In a supplier-first, data-centric model, the metrics will have to go far beyond an internal target to make cost savings.

-Instead, it will need to incorporate behavioural data that provides insight into the efficacy of the supplier experience being provided.
-This will include data such as supplier adoption of appropriate digital tools and channels, ongoing supplier engagement rates and initiative completion rates.
+Instead, it will need to incorporate behavioral data that provides insight into the efficacy of the supplier experience being provided.
+This will include data such as supplier adoption of appropriate digital tools and channels, ongoing supplier engagement rates, and initiative completion rates.

 As Carmen Erhardt of Henkel explains, “What I think is interesting, in this context, is to start measuring what you’re demanding from suppliers.
 For example, one metric would be to count the clicks – how many clicks does a supplier need to make to do business with you?”